tdwg/bdq/tg2/_review/docs/terms/bdqtest/index.md

 #### Expected Response

-INTERNAL_PREREQUISITES_NOT_MET if dwc:minimumDepthInMeters or dwc:maximumDepthInMeters are bdq:NotEmpty or dwc:verbatimDepth is bdq:Empty; FILLED_IN the value of dwc:minimumDepthInMeters and dwc:maximumDepthInMeters if they can be unambiguously interpreted from dwc:verbatimDepth; otherwise NOT_AMENDED.
+INTERNAL_PREREQUISITES_NOT_MET if dwc:minimumDepthInMeters or dwc:maximumDepthInMeters are bdqval:NotEmpty or dwc:verbatimDepth is bdqval:Empty; FILLED_IN the value of dwc:minimumDepthInMeters and dwc:maximumDepthInMeters if they can be unambiguously interpreted from dwc:verbatimDepth; otherwise NOT_AMENDED.

 #### Information Elements